A downloadable desktop toy for Windows, macOS, and Linux

 ---

 (This itch.io page is for Shijima-Qt, the desktop version of Shijima.
 It is open source under GPLv3, and the source code is available on GitHub.
-If you have a jailbroken iPhone or iPad, an iOS version is also available.)
+If you have a jailbroken iPhone or iPad, an iOS version is available.
+If you have an Android device, you can get Shijima on Google Play.)

 Download